-As Tawonga’s Assistant Director of Community Engagement, one of my favorite parts of my job is helping families prepare their children for Camp.
+As Tawonga’s Director of Community Engagement, one of my favorite parts of my job is helping families prepare their children for Camp.
 If you are reading this, chances are that you and your child are about to embark on a truly transformative experience, and I’m so excited to help welcome your family to Tawonga.
 With that in mind, here are some top tips I’ve pulled together for parents to help first-time or just plain nervous campers prepare for Camp.

 You’re going to make a friend within the first 24 hours of Camp, and your counselors are there to help you.

 - Tawonga has hired warm and loving staff to take care of your children.
 All counselors are at least 18 and have prior childcare experience, and most have at least one year of college under their belt.
 Our counselors go through an intensive training which prepares them well to handle any situation that might arise.
 Every counselor is looking out for the well-being of every single child, which includes making sure everyone is making friends.

 I want you to have so much fun at Camp, and I know you are going to love it!

 - Positive encouragement from a parent is key to a child’s success.

 - Kids are very perceptive and can easily pick up on their parents’ concerns and anxiety.
 If your child is worried that their absence from home is going to be difficult for you, it will be much harder for them to enjoy Camp because they will be concerned about you.

 - Kids also emulate how their parents feel.
 If they are getting positive vibes from you about Camp, they will feel positively about their session.

 It’s okay to miss me, and know that I am going to miss you too – but you’re still going to have fun at Camp, even though you might miss home sometimes.